huyhoang8398/blog/content/posts/concurrency-in-go/index.md

     }
 }
 ```
-That is how to create a go routine ( really simple but now massively useful so far ), so what we need next are channels.
+That is how to create a go routine ( really simple but not massively useful so far ), so what we need next are channels.

 ## Channel